-To connect the smart employers with the best interns, SmartRecruiters partnered with the seven best internship job sites:
+To connect the smart employers with the best interns, SmartRecruiters partnered with the six best jobs boards for college students:

 Internship positions posted to Monster through SmartRecruiters are featured on this MonsterCollege, which helps recent grads and college students find their first career.
 Whether graduates pursue careers in government, non-profits, service vocations, start-ups, or the corporate sphere – MonsterCollege helps navigate the job-hunting process.

 YouTern is dedicated to matching the best young talent to leading organizations through high-impact, mentor-based internships.
 Visit their blog (The Savvy Intern, named to many “Top Blogger” lists in 2011) and tune into their Twitter weekly chat (#InternPro, Mondays at 9pm ET).